Spicy Shrimp Nachos are one of my favorite quick meals, especially for a quick lunch.

-You must make the marinade however.
 You know how nachos can seem dry even if you’re using a ridiculous amount of cheese?

 Don’t even think of squeezing key limes for the sauce, key lime juice is fine.
 I like Nellie and Joe’s Key Lime Juice, which you can find with the mixers at your grocery store liquor aisle.

 If you don’t have key lime juice, you can use regular limes but in that case, you must use fresh.
 Bottled lime juice won’t cut it.

 - 12 cooked shrimp, medium or large (not jumbo), deveined with tails off

 - 1.5 cups your choice of shredded cheese or xx ounces.
 I like Monterey jack or mozzarella

 - Habanero- Key Lime Vinaigrette (2 garlic cloves, 1/4 cup key lime juice such as Nellie and Joe's, 1 tablespoon of honey or molasses, a 1/4 cup cilantro, half a habanero pepper, 1/2 cup canola oil or mild olive oil.

 - Salsa, a half cup or more